Taxing Severance Payments (Abfindungen): What to Keep in Mind

 What is a severance payment or ‘Abfindung’?

-The severance payment (Abfindung) is a one-time special payment that an employer pays an employee on termination of the contract.
-In doing so, the employee is compensated for losing a job and, more importantly, for the future loss of earnings.
+A severance payment (Abfindung) is a one-time special compensation that an employer may offer when terminating an employment relationship.
+It serves to compensate the employee for the job loss and, more importantly, the potential future loss of income.

 Prepare your own tax return